-Phase 2 Action Administered by the Executive Assistant to the Chief Constable.
-Schedule and coordinate taking photo and obtaining biographical details for wall photo and website, and frame / publish the same.
-Schedule member in-person orientation session.
-Administered by Corporate Planning Manager.
+Administered by the Executive Assistant to the Chief Constable.
+Administered by Corporate Services Manager.
 (Completed within 2 months of appointment.)
-Co-ordinate and deliver, along with other necessary presenters, an inperson orientation session, that includes information specific to: Board member roles and responsibilities the Board's mandate and statutory roles and responsibilities the differentiation between the Board's oversight role and DPD operations responsibilities of the Board as employer and specifically in relation to CUPE, DPA and Exempt employee terms of employment Board budget process responsibility and financial oversight mechanisms the Board's policy development role, as differentiated from DPD procedure Board statutory obligations specific to Provincial Policing Standards Board responsibilities specific to 'Service & Policy' complaints mandates of the Board Committees the DPD's mandate, organizational structure, and Community Safety & Wellbeing Plan, key performance indicators overview of current and emerging DPD administration issues and policing issues internal and external Board communications processes key DPD and Board stakeholders the Board's risk management role and processes Board member honorarium and per diem entitlements
+Completed within 2 months of appointment.)
+Coordinate and deliver, along with other necessary presenters, an inperson orientation session, that includes information specific to: Board member roles and responsibilities the Board's mandate and statutory roles and responsibilities the differentiation between the Board's oversight role and DPD operations responsibilities of the Board as employer and specifically in relation to CUPE, DPA and Exempt employee terms of employment Board budget process responsibility and financial oversight mechanisms the Board's policy development role, as differentiated from DPD procedure Board statutory obligations specific to Provincial Policing Standards Board responsibilities specific to 'Service & Policy' complaints mandates of the Board Committees the DPD's mandate, organizational structure, and Community Safety & Wellbeing Plan, key performance indicators overview of current and emerging DPD administration issues and policing issues internal and external Board communications processes key DPD and Board stakeholders Phase 2 Action Administered by Corporate Services Manager.
+(Completed within 2 months of appointment.)
+Page 1 appointment of Administered by the Executive Assistant to Schedule and coordinate taking photo and obtaining biographical details for wall photo and website, and frame / publish the same. the Board's risk management role and processes Board member honorarium and per diem entitlements Corporate Services Manager.
+(Completed within 2 months of Board member roles and responsibilities the Board's mandate and statutory roles and responsibilities the differentiation between the Board's oversight role and DPD operations responsibilities of the Board as employer and specifically in relation to CUPE, DPA and Exempt employee terms of employment Board budget process responsibility and financial oversight mechanisms the Board's policy development role, as differentiated from DPD procedure Board statutory obligations specific to Provincial Policing Standards Board responsibilities specific to 'Service & Policy' complaints mandates of the Board Committees the DPD's mandate, organizational structure, and Community Safety & Wellbeing Plan, key performance indicators overview of current and emerging DPD administration issues and policing issues internal and external Board communications processes key DPD and Board stakeholders the Board's risk management role and processes

-Action Information Technology support services for Board members overview of Board meeting agenda package structure the process for Board self-assessments.
+Phase 2 Action Information Technology support services for Board members overview of Board meeting agenda package structure • the process for Board self-assessments

-Phase 3 Action Administered by the Executive Assistant to the Chief Constable or the Corporate Planning Manager.
-Schedule facility tour (to be conducted by the Corporate Planning Manager).
+Phase 3 Action Administered by the Executive Assistant to the Chief Constable or the Corporate Services Manager.
+Schedule facility tour.
 Schedule a Patrol ride-along.
 Schedule meeting between new Board member and Board Chair for feedback on orientation process, to determine comfort level with role, and determine if more information, training, or mentorship is requested or required.
 (To be completed within 3 months of appointment and on-going.)
 Schedule Board member to attend a meeting of each Committee.
 Advise of upcoming Board specific education or training opportunities.
 Other actions as determined by the Board or Committees.